intel/ai-containers/pytorch/serving/README.md

 ### KServe

-Apply Intel Optimizations to KServe by patching the serving runtimes to use Intel Optimized Serving Containers with `kubectl apply -f patch.yaml`
+Apply Intel Optimizations to KServe by patching the serving runtimes to use Serving Containers with Intel Optimizations via `kubectl apply -f patch.yaml`

 > [!NOTE]
 > You can modify this `patch.yaml` file to change the serving runtime pod configuration.